Russ Meyer: The "Gothic" period

 Lorna (1964) marked the end of Meyer's "nudies" and his first foray into serious film making.

 Promotional shot for Faster, Pussycat!
 Kill!
 Kill!

 He followed this with three other similar films, and would call this his "Gothic" period: Mudhoney (1965), Motorpsycho (1965) and Faster, Pussycat!
 Kill!
 Kill!
 (1965).

-Lorna was very successful commercially, making almost a million dollars.
+Lorna was successful commercially, making almost a million dollars.
 Mudhoney was more ambitious, based on a novel, and did not perform as well.
-Motorpsycho, about three men terrorising the countryside, was a big hit—so much so Meyer decided to make a film about three bad girls, Faster Pussycat.
-Faster, Pussycat!
+Motorpsycho, about three men terrorising the countryside, was a big hit for Meyer, so he decided to make a film about three bad girls, Faster, Pussycat!
 Kill!
-Kill! was commercially underwhelming but would eventually be acclaimed as a cult classic.
-It has a following all over the world and has inspired countless imitations, music videos and tributes.
+Kill! was commercially underwhelming but would eventually be acclaimed by the film critics as a cult classic.
+It has a following in the world and has inspired imitations, music videos and tributes.

 Color melodramas

 Meyer made the popular mockumentary Mondo Topless (1966) with the remnants of his production company's assets and made two mildly successful color melodramas: Common Law Cabin (1967) and Good Morning... and Goodbye!
 (1967).

 Meyer made headlines once again in 1968 with the controversial Vixen!.
 Although its lesbian overtones are tame by today's standards, the film—envisaged by Meyer and longtime producer Jim Ryan as a reaction to provocative European art films—grossed millions on a five-figure budget and captured the zeitgeist just as The Immoral Mr. Teas had a decade earlier.

 He followed it with Finders Keepers, Lovers Weepers!
 (1969), and Cherry, Harry & Raquel!
-(1970), which utilized long montages of the California landscape (replete with anti-marijuana voiceovers) and Uschi Digard dancing in the desert as the film's "lost soul."
+(1970), which used long montages of the California landscape (replete with anti-marijuana voiceovers) and Uschi Digard dancing in the desert as the film's "lost soul."
 These plot devices were necessitated after lead actress Linda Ashton left the shoot early, forcing Meyer to compensate for 20 minutes of unshot footage.